M-o-a-T/moat-old/doc/etcd_structure.rst

 Device
 ......

-Devices are located under /device/BUS/…/:dev with some common attributes.
+Devices are located under /device/BUS/path…/:dev with some common attributes.

 A device may have more than one independent input or output.
 If a port is configurable, auto-discovery should add it as an input.

+The path is bus specific; see below.

 * name